 Denver Law's externship program believes that the legal profession struggles with a lack of diversity and that there are structural and systemic impediments to the participation and inclusion of diverse professionals in the workplace.
 We also believe that implicit bias, microaggressions, and other inequities permeate our society and our profession.
-We encourage externship placements to engage in proactive measures to ensure that access, opportunity, and inclusive and equitable work spaces exist for all students, including those from historically marginalized groups.
+We encourage externship placements to engage in proactive measures to ensure that access, opportunity, and inclusive and equitable work spaces exist for all students.